danitseitlin/google-authenticator-util/README.md

 ## How to setup
 ### Create a google oAuth2 credentials
-1. Go to https://console.developers.google.com/apis/credentials, and under your project create the oAuth2 credentials with an Authorised redirect URI of `http://mydomain/oauth2callback` (Recommended is `http://localhost:port/oauth2callback`)
+1. Go to https://console.developers.google.com/apis/credentials, and under your project create the oAuth2 credentials with an Authorised redirect URI of `http://mydomain/oauth2callback` (Recommended is `http://localhost:port/oauth2callback`) And type of `Web application`
 2. Download the credentials after creation, in order to re-use later in the code.

 ### First token generation